By Dr. David A. Jernigan

 The following is not an opinion piece, but a reporting of the latest peer-reviewed published research.
 Remarkable new research debunks the dominant explanation for why people undergoing antibiotic treatment for Lyme disease very often experience a dramatic worsening of their symptoms, as well as new symptoms, in what is known as a Jarisch-Herxheimer reaction.
 The dominant explanation has been essentially that the guts or endotoxins of the dying bacteria spill into the body causing this worsening of symptoms.
 This explanation, though widely held as true is, according to the scientific research, completely incorrect.

 A Jarisch-Herxheimer response, otherwise known as a Herx reaction is a worsening of person’s symptoms during and after antibiotic treatment of the spirochetal infections syphilis, Lyme disease, leptospirosis, and relapsing fever (RF), associated with immune cells in the body releasing cytokines that increase inflammation and tissue damage.
-The popular idea that a herx is due to the direct die off toxins of the bacteria is not supported by the latest research.
+The popular idea that a herx is due to the direct die off exotoxins of the bacteria is not supported by the latest research.
+It is important to know that the release of bacterial exotoxins when they are killed is correct for various types of Gram-negative bacteria, such as Bartonella.
+It is also important to understand the very real possibility of antibiotic-induced release of endotoxins, sometimes leading to sepsis as the cause of a patients worsening symptoms during natural or prescription antibiotic treatment.
+Due to the fact that spirochetes do not have endo or exotoxins, any worsening is necessarily due to the direct or secondary metabolic toxic effect of the antibiotic, and/or their effect on other types of co-infecting bacteria.

 This article will present research explaining why natural and prescription antibiotics cause severe herx reactions when compared to the use of induced native bacteriophages, which can completely annihilate the entire population of the targeted bacteria, with virtually no Herx reaction.
 The article will also present preventive measures to minimize herx reactions if inefficient treatments, such as natural and prescription antibiotics, are utilized.